How to Fix Your Leaking Whirlpool Washer - SimplySwider.com

 1. Replace the Defective Drain Pump

-A defective drain pump could cause a leak under your Whirlpool washer.
+A defective drain pump could be the reason behind your Whirlpool washer’s leak.

-• Step 1: Disconnect your machine from the power outlet.
+• Step 1: Unplug your washer from the power outlet.

-• Step 2: Unscrew the access panel of your washer with a Phillips screwdriver.
+• Step 2: Remove the access panel using a Phillips screwdriver.

-• Step 3: Check the pump for clogged debris and clean it thoroughly.
+• Step 3: Inspect the pump for debris and clean it thoroughly.

-• Step 4: Once you’re certain it is not a clog affecting the pump, test its connectors with a multimeter for electrical functionality.
+• Step 4: If there’s no clog, test the pump’s connectors with a multimeter for electrical functionality.

-• Step 5: Remove the drain pump from the machine.
+• Step 5: Detach the drain pump from the machine.

-• Step 6: Replace it with a new drain pump (or call a technician to help)
+• Step 6: Replace it with a new one or seek help from a technician.

-• Step 7: Screw your washer’s cover back on, then run a test cycle to ensure the pump is functional.
+• Step 7: Reattach the washer’s cover and run a test cycle to ensure the pump works properly.

 2. Unclog the Drain Hose and Drain Pump Filter